Bill Schroll

-Charles William Schroll was an American football linebacker in the National Football League.
-He was drafted in the fourteenth round of the 1948 NFL Draft by the Los Angeles Rams and later played with the Detroit Lions during the 1950 NFL season.
+Charles William Schroll Jr. (January 24, 1926 – February 24, 2009) was an American football linebacker in the National Football League.
+He was drafted in the fourteenth round of the 1948 NFL draft by the Los Angeles Rams and later played with the Detroit Lions during the 1950 NFL season.
 The following season, he played with the Green Bay Packers.
 He also played with the Buffalo Bills of the All-America Football Conference in 1949.